dotnet/AspNetCore.Docs/aspnetcore/blazor/components/integration.md

 ### Enable interactive Auto and WebAssembly rendering

-Follow the guidance in the [Add static server Razor component rendering](#add-static-server-razor-component-rendering) section.
+Follow the guidance in the [Add Static Server Razor component rendering](#add-static-server-razor-component-rendering) section.

-Components using the Auto render mode initially use interactive server rendering, but then switch to render on the client after the Blazor bundle has been downloaded and the Blazor runtime activates.
+Components using the Auto render mode initially use Interactive Server rendering, but then switch to render on the client after the Blazor bundle has been downloaded and the Blazor runtime activates.
 Components using the WebAssembly render mode only render interactively on the client after the Blazor bundle is downloaded and the Blazor runtime activates.
 Keep in mind that when using the Auto or WebAssembly render modes, component code downloaded to the client is ***not*** private.
 For more information, see <xref:blazor/components/render-modes>.

 After deciding which render mode to adopt:

-* If you plan to adopt the Auto render mode, follow the guidance in the [Enable interactive server rendering](#enable-interactive-server-rendering) section.
+* If you plan to adopt the Auto render mode, follow the guidance in the [Enable Interactive Server rendering](#enable-interactive-server-rendering) section.
-* If you plan to only adopt interactive WebAssembly rendering, continue without adding interactive server rendering.
+* If you plan to only adopt Interactive WebAssembly rendering, continue without adding Interactive Server rendering.

 Add a package reference for the [`Microsoft.AspNetCore.Components.WebAssembly.Server`](https://www.nuget.org/packages/Microsoft.AspNetCore.Components.WebAssembly.Server) NuGet package to the app.